Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 up, waiting until the port is almost finished before you can start seeing results.
 These sorts of ports tend to be quite expensive and error-prone, and often they'll fail midway and you'll have nothing to show for your effort.
+*Joel Spolsky* does a much better job of explaining this than I ever could, see [his article on why full rewrites are a bad idea][rewrites] for more.

 However, Rust has a killer feature when it comes to this sort of thing.
-It can call into C code with no overhead (i.e. you don't need automatic marshalling like [C#'s P/Invoke][p-invoke]) and it can expose functions which can be consumed by C just like any other C function.
+It can call into C code with no overhead (i.e. the runtime doesn't need to inject automatic marshalling like [C#'s P/Invoke][p-invoke]) and it can expose functions which can be consumed by C just like any other C function.
 This opens the door for an alternative approach:

 Port the library to Rust one function at a time.